 2. The differences in indicated rate level changes reflect different hurricane loss projection methodologies.
 The different methods were used because the actuarial methods used to project hurricane losses in rate indications are still evolving.
 Traditionally, actuarial methods had been based on insurance industry hurricane loss experience.
 This traditional method is well recognized as having its limits.
 For instance, historical results are not representative of future events in many areas, given that exposures change over time (i.e. property values, population movement, building codes and construction techniques, topography, etc.).
-Furthermore, on-leveling historical hurricane losses and premiums is very challenging due to a lack of robust historical data.
+Furthermore, on-leveling historical hurricane losses and premiums is very challenging due to lack of historical data.
 In recent decades after Hurricane Andrew, actuarial methods have incorporated the results of hurricane simulation models to minimize the weaknesses of the traditional approaches.

-The method relying on actual industry hurricane experience is a more traditional approach.
-Specifically, hurricane severity is calculated from 56 years of actual insurance industry premium and loss data, and hurricane frequency is based on 171 years of actual hurricane experience along Texas coastal lines.
+The method relying on actual industry hurricane experience is more of a traditional approach.
+Specifically, hurricane severity is calculated from 52 years of actual insurance industry premium and loss data, and hurricane frequency is based on 171 years of actual hurricane experience along Texas coastal lines.
 Severe hurricanes are so relatively infrequent that this limited number of years of actual industry experience may not represent the scope of potential occurrences.
-Also, the distribution of insured properties has changed dramatically over time with increased population and building values along the Gulf Coast.
+Also, the distribution of insured properties has changed dramatically over time with the increased population and building values along the Gulf Coast.
 The alternative method incorporates the results of hurricane simulation models and has the advantage of minimizing many of the theoretical weaknesses of the traditional actuarial methodologies.
-The overall indication assigns equal weight to both traditional hurricane projection methodology and simulation model-based hurricane projection methodology.
+The overall indication assigns equal weight to both traditional hurricane projection methodology.

-- 3. The current rate indication is 24% less than the corresponding indication from the prior TWIA residential rate study.
-Class I public security repayment provisions is the primary driver for the decrease.
+- 3. The current rate indication is 35% less than the corresponding indication from the prior TWIA commercial rate study.
 Details on the key differences between the current and prior rate indications are described in the Analysis section of this report. - 4.
 The indicated rate changes presented in this report reflect a separate provision for contributions to funding and uncertainties in pricing hurricanes.
 The total funding and contingency provision is assumed to be equal to 5% of TWIA premium.

-The provision for reinsurance expense is 19.1% of TWIA premium.
+The provision for reinsurance expense is 19.6% of TWIA premium.
 The provision for reinsurance expense reflects the estimated actual net cost of purchasing catastrophe reinsurance (reinsurance premiums paid net of the expected reduction in TWIA retained losses).
 Catastrophe reinsurance provides TWIA with annually renewable protection against large storm losses.